skeswa/denim/README.md

 Esper should never feel as esoteric and ornate as Rust, but it should feel a smidge more expressive than Go.
 It should be easy to read, follow, and document like Java; getting out of your way and letting you solve the damn problem like Node.js.

-Nothing that could be described like Esper is above will be particularly easy to design, and even less easy to successfully implement, but our hope is to at least move the [Overton window](https://en.wikipedia.org/wiki/Overton_window) in a direction that we bet the programming world would enjoy.
+Described above is language that will be difficult to design, and even harder to implement.
+My hope in all of this, at the very least, is to move the [Overton window](https://en.wikipedia.org/wiki/Overton_window) in a direction that we bet the programming world would enjoy.

-Wish us luck.
+Wish me luck.

 ### Lineage